twz123/RxNakadi/README.md

-### Nakadi lib
+### RxNakadi

-A collection of helpful classes to allow a convenient usage of Nakadi.
+Communicate with Nakadi in a reactive way using Async HTTP Client and RxJava.

 #### License